-“Hmm, well, your mom is pretty strict about the type of food comes into the house.”
+“Hmm, well, your mom is pretty strict about the food that comes into the house.”
 Chef replied.

-“I know, everything has to be organic, sustainable, non GMO, fair trade.
-Heaven help us if a GMO apple or Poptart slips into the house!”
+“I know, everything has to be organic, sustainable, non GMO, fair trade, heaven help us if a GMO apple or a Poptart slips past inspection!”

-“Oh, Poptarts, I loved those as a kid.”
-Chef said dreamily as the childhood memory returned.
-“They come in lots of different flavors, and you can heat them in the toaster.
+“Oh, Poptarts, I loved those as a kid,” Chef said dreamily as her childhood memory returned.
+“They come in lots of different flavors, and you heat them in the toaster.
 And then, hmmmm, they get so warm and melty and delicious.”
 Chef had gone off to some far off place where Poptarts were king.

-“I wouldn’t know, I have been completely deprived of that experience.”
-Zoey replied.
-“But since you do the shopping and prepare my lunches, I’m wondering if you could help me.
+“I wouldn’t know, I have been completely deprived of that experience,” Zoey replied, stomping her foot for emphasis.
+“But, since you do the shopping and prepare my lunches, I’m wondering if you could help me.
 I have a plan that just might work.”

 “Hey, where’s your fancy lunch?
-That one looks like the same boring lunch just like everyone else has!”
-One kid said; he put a long emphasis on fancy, drawing it out, enunciating the syllables.
+That looks like the same boring lunch just like everyone else has.”
+One kid said; he put a long emphasis on fancy.

 “Yeah, I was going to ask you if you wanted to trade, I’m sick of peanut butter and jelly!”
 Said another kid with braces.